kp23673/The-AA-Insurance-Project/README.md

 # The-AA-Insurance-Project
 The AA Insurance Project to analyze customer renewal patterns and performance metrics.

+## About the Company
+The AA Company is a leading insurance provider focused on customer retention and renewal strategies.
+The company is committed to optimizing its customer experience, enhancing team performance, and aligning its pricing strategies to encourage long-term loyalty.
+Through detailed analysis of renewal patterns, the company aims to continuously improve save rates and customer satisfaction.

 ## Objectives

 - The primary objective of this project is to **analyze customer renewal patterns** and **performance metrics** for **The AA Company**, with a focus on: